luizfao/demo-pipeline-tkn/nexus/README.md

 ### Enable security Realm
 Go to Settings > Security > Realms; Add Docker Bearer Token Realm to the Active list.

-Don't forget to create a edge route to pull the images